amzkit/nilmtk/docs/manual/user_guide/install_user.md

 # 2. Creating nilmtk environment.
 Will download the necessary packages
 conda env create

+# For Windows, you will get hmmlearn error
+# "Failed building wheel for hmmlearn"

+# set an environment to nilmtk-env
+activate nilmtk-env

+# trying to install hmmlearn manually
+conda install -c omnia hmmlearn

+# Proceed ([yes]) for hmmlearn-0.3.0b downgrade numpy from 1.15.0 to 1.12.1

 # For Linux/OSX
 source activate nilmtk-env
 # For Windows